Book Consultation

 Compilations

 A CPA compilation report presents financial statements with no assurance, built for incorporated SMBs and prepared under CSRS 4200.
 It is still often called a Notice to Reader engagement.
-The statements help with internal decisions, CRA compliance, and lender needs when a full audit is not required.
+The statements help with internal decisions, CRA compliance, and lender needs when an audit or review is not required.
+This is the engagement we perform.

 What the CPA Does in a Compilation